jbc-cp/csc202-assignments/projects/4/ass4.md

 input file is large.
 After insertion of an item, if the load factor exceeds 0.5, you should grow the hash table size.

-Start with a default hash table size of 191, then if increases are necessary, use:
+Start with a default hash table size of a power of two.
+When increases are necessary, double the size of the table.

-“new table size” = 2 * “old table size” + 1 (use this “new table size” even if it is no longer a prime)
+Use the probing sequence

+(i * (i + 1))/2

 ### Removing Punctuation